top of page

 Rich Colberg

-Rich Colberg is a full-time resident of Dauphin Island and serves on the Dauphin Island Town Council.
+Rich Colberg is a full-time resident of Dauphin Island and serves on the Dauphin Island Foundation and the Dauphin Island Board of Adjustments..
 He is a retired program manager and business owner.
-He joined the DIBS Board because it is the only organization focused on the conservation focused exclusively on preserving this “little piece of paradise,” which impacts the quality of life and local economy.
+He joined DIBS because it is an organization focused on the conservation focused exclusively on preserving this “little piece of paradise,” which impacts the quality of life and local economy.
 He believes this is accomplished through the practice and promotion of conservation values and habitat protection for the long term.

 John Dindo recently retired as a senior marine scientist and assistant director of the Dauphin Island Sea Lab where he also led the Discovery Hall Program.
 His undergraduate degree is from the University of Alaska where he studied salmon, and a Master's degree from the University of Alabama/Birmingham focusing on mullet.
 He has a PhD in Marine Science from the University of Alabama/Birmingham and has been conducting avian research on colonial nesting birds in and around Dauphin Island for over 43 years.
 For many years he taught Ornithology classes to undergraduate students at the Dauphin Island Sea Lab.
 He is currently working on grants to study Alabama coastal nesting species in Mobile Bay/Gaillard Island and the islands in Portersville Bay and Mississippi Sound including Lightening Point.
 John is involved in conservation issues serving on the boards of the Alabama Coastal Foundation and the Dauphin Island Sea Lab Foundation.
 He and his wife Charlene split their time between their homes in Mobile and on Dauphin Island.
 Their sons live in Mobile and their two young grandchildren love spending time on Dauphin Island and in the water.